SocAIty/face2face/README.md

 Here are some examples to inference with a python client.

 Note: The first time you start the server, it will download the models.
 This can take a while.
-If this fails, you can download the files manually or with the model_downloader.py script.
+If this fails, you can download the files manually and store them in models/ or models/insightface/inswapper_128.onnx

 ### For face swapping